Belgrade Waterfront: Kula Belgrade

 Kula Belgrade, 168 meters high, was envisaged as the Belgrade Waterfront's central point and the capital's future symbol.
-Its construction sets new standards in the Serbian construction industry and creates a trademark by which Belgrade will be recognizable worldwide.
 Kula Belgrade will be the country's highest hotel and residential tower featuring an observation deck and set to house luxurious St. Regis Belgrade.

-Design

-Kula Belgrade is unique in many aspects, but what distinguishes it from other buildings of that type at first glance is its unusual design that changes the shape of 14 floors, where the building "twists."
-The rotation of the building represents what makes Belgrade recognizable – the confluence of the Sava River and the Danube.
-The facade of glass panels will reflect the rivers and the panorama of the city, which gives the appearance of fluidity, and, although it stands out for its size, it fits harmoniously into this part of the city.
+Kula Belgrade was designed by design firm Skidmore, Owings & Merrill.
+Their other works include the 345 California Center building in San Francisco, the Hancock building, and Willis Tower in Chicago.
+Probably their most famous building is the Burj Khalifa in Dubai, the tallest building in the world.
+Kula Belgrade has unusual design that changes the shape of 14 floors, where the building "twists."
+It is inspired by the confluence of the Sava River and the Danube.
+The façade of glass panels reflects the rivers and the panorama of the city, which gives the appearance of fluidity.
 As the tallest building in Serbia, the Kula Belgrade will have an observation deck at the top with a panoramic view of the entire city.

-Interestingly, it will be the first building in Serbia that will not have a 13th floor.
+Interestingly, it is the first building in Serbia that will not have a 13th floor.

-Kula Belgrade was designed by internationally recognized design firm Skidmore, Owings & Merrill.
-Their famous works include the 345 California Center building in San Francisco, the Hancock building, and Willis Tower in Chicago.
-Probably their most famous building is the Burj Khalifa in Dubai, the tallest building in the world.

-Hotel

 The St. Regis Belgrade hotel will occupy the first 11 floors of the Kula Belgrade and offer more than 100 rooms and suites looking out to the city or the Sava river.
-The hotel will feature a destination restaurant at the top of the tower with panoramic views, an all-day dining restaurant, a St. Regis Bar, spa, pool, and event and meeting space for special celebrations.
+The hotel will feature a restaurant at the top of the tower with panoramic views, an all-day dining restaurant, a St. Regis Bar, spa, pool, and event and meeting space for special celebrations.
+Kula Belgrade will offer the first branded St. Regis apartments in Europe, the so-called The Residences at The St. Regis Belgrade.

-Branded apartments

-Kula Belgrade will offer the first branded St. Regis apartments in Europe.
-So-called The Residences at The St. Regis Belgrade will offer a privileged lifestyle experience.
-Starting on the 14th floor of Kula Belgrade, the residences are well-appointed for contemporary life.

-Kula Plaza

-Next to the Kula Belgrade, a new city square will take place.
-Kula Plaza will be a new public space at the nexus of several important connections and the continuation of the new and popular bike and pedestrian routes along the Sava River.
-The Plaza will host concerts, festivals, markets, events, recreation, performances, and seasonal events such as a holiday market and ice skating.
-The Plaza space will also extend the adjacent Kula Belgrade ballroom and provide a new venue for outdoor social events at that edge.
+Next to the Kula Belgrade, a new city square, Kula Plaza is located.
+The Plaza hosts concerts, festivals, markets, events, recreation, performances, and seasonal events such as a holiday market and ice skating.
+The Plaza space also extends the adjacent Kula Belgrade ballroom and provides a new venue for outdoor social events at that edge.
 The Kula Belgrade and Kula Plaza together take about 5-6000 square meters of space.
 Kula Plaza was designed by SWA Group.